autodesk-platform-services/aps-model.properties-postman.collection/README.md

 3. Upload some demo models to one folder (better in any folder with **Project Files**).
 This Postman sample provides some [Revit models](./DemoModels).
 One model has two versions which can be used to test **Diff API**.

-4. Get BIM360 (or ACC) project id (without b.) by API , or copy from browser URL bar of BIM360(or ACC) UI.
+4. Get BIM 360/ACC Docs project id (without b.) by API , or copy from browser URL bar of Docs UI.
 And get the folder id.

 5. Clone this repository or download it.
 It's recommended to install [GitHub Desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):